Captain America (1990 film): Home media

 The film was first released on VHS and LaserDisc by 20/20 Vision (UK VHS) in 1991 and by Columbia TriStar Home Video (US VHS and LD) in 1992.

 The film was released on DVD as part of the MGM limited edition made-on-demand series.

 A Blu-ray Disc of the film was released by Shout!
-Factory on May 21, 2013 as a Collector's Edition which features a widescreen HD presentation and brand new interviews with director Pyun and star Salinger.
+Factory on May 21, 2013, as a Collector's Edition which features a widescreen HD presentation and brand new interviews with director Pyun and star Salinger.

+Albert Pyun's 111-minute director's cut was released on a limited edition Blu-ray in 2025 by Yippee Ki-Yay Mother Video, mastered from Pyun's sole surviving 35mm print.

+Legacy

+A comic book adaptation would be released two years after the film's release titled Captain America: The Movie!
+The story was written by Stan Lee and features some minor changes from the original film.